 If the idea of digging in your car seats for money leaves you feeling less than thrilled about your summer plans (or lack thereof), you’re not alone.

-The good news: with a little bit of ambition and a whole lot of creativity you can make some serious bank over the summer — and we’re not talking about slinging burgers or folding and refolding sweaters at the mall.
+The good news: With a little bit of ambition and a whole lot of creativity you can make some serious bank over the summer — and we’re not talking about slinging burgers or folding and refolding sweaters at the mall.

 Here are eight gigs that can help you make bank this summer.

 Parents of school-aged children (K-12) often hire tutors for their kids over the summer to work on skills such as writing and math.
 If your town has a Facebook page, you can post about your services there.
-Or, you can put up flyers at local stores or community center.
+Or, you can put up flyers at local stores or a community center.